 40 hours per week x 52 weeks per year = 2,080 hours

-It is how a company, on average, calculates the average yearly number of hours that a full-time employee works.
+This is how a company, on average, calculates the average yearly number of hours that a full-time employee works.

 The Importance of Determining FTEs

-For a business, specifically, those with a large number of part-time workers, converting worked hours into FTEs is important in helping the company know how many full-time employees the part-time workers are equal to.
+For a business, specifically those with a large number of part-time workers, converting worked hours into FTEs is important in helping the company know how many full-time employees the part-time workers are equal to.

 In the end, is important for a company to determine FTEs because it allows it to gain a better understanding of the effectiveness and usefulness of its part-time workers, based on the amount of work done and perhaps, most importantly, because part-time workers are generally paid less and don’t receive the same benefits that must be offered to full-time employees.
-All the abovementioned factors end up costing the company something and affect its bottom line.
+All the above-mentioned factors end up costing the company something and affecting its bottom line.